Was this helpful?

 check (sal > 0));

-The expression (see Expressions on page 34) specified in the check constraint must be a Boolean expression.
+The expression (see Expressions) specified in the check constraint must be a Boolean expression.

 To specify a check constraint for a group of columns, the check constraint must be specified at the table level (rather than specifying check constraints for individual columns).